 There are many items to promote.
 You can market all four software products.
 Additionally, you can link to free courses, training lessons, blog posts, resources, and tools.
 Links to these items are available in the affiliate portal on the Share Links tab.
 Secondly, HubSpot offers a wide range of creative assets and banners.

-The program has an affiliate marketing manager.
+There’s an affiliate marketing manager.
 I like to see that a merchant/advertiser has assigned someone to support publishers.
+In some programs that I participate in, it’s difficult to reach the affiliate manager or get a response promptly.
 I’ve contacted the affiliate manager a couple of times, and my questions were resolved quickly.
-Furthermore, the team welcomes feedback and ideas to improve the program.
+Furthermore, its team welcomes feedback and ideas to improve their program.

 Commission rates range from low to high.
 Suppose you convert a sale for the Professional Growth Suite plan.
 HubSpot will charge the customer $1,200 monthly and bill annually for a total of $14,400.
 You’ll receive a commission of $500 or roughly 3.5 percent of the sale ($500/$14,400).
 Now, suppose you sell the Sales Hub Starter plan.
-The customer will pay $50 a month, and you’ll receive $250 or roughly 42% of the sale ($250/$600).
-Separately, it would be beneficial if this was a recurring commission program, which is common among marketing SaaS companies.
+The customer will pay $50 a month, and you’ll receive $250 or 500 percent of the sale.
+Separately, it would be beneficial if it paid recurring commissions, which is common among marketing SaaS companies.

 Deep linking isn’t available.
 Deep linking is the practice by which an affiliate creates a link to a specific page on the merchant’s site.
 For example, instead of using a generic homepage affiliate link, I deep link to an article that relates to my post.
 Affiliates cannot create unique links but are given many premade options.